 Day 1 - We pick you up at the Cancun International Airport (between 10-11 am) and take a 5 hour private van ride to the sleeply little resort town of Xcalak.
 We check into the hotel, prep gear and the rest of the evening is yours to relax.

 Day 2 - We pack our gear for a 2 night stay at the Fisherman’s hut (8AM).
 We take a 2 hour boat ride to Banco Chinchorro Island Marine Reserve.
 Once we are there, we will do a one tank dive to find crocodile bait (we hunt lion fish as part of the *lionfish eradication program for Banco Chinchorro) After the dive, we begin chumming for crocs.
 Once they arrive, we spend the day swimming with them.
 Finish our night with dinner while we watch the sunset.

 Day 3 - Wake up, drink coffee with biscuits, then set off to do a one tank dive in the early morning.
 The rest of our day will be spent swimming with crocs.
 After we are done, we will visit the ranger station to photograph crocodiles ( that lay around the beach and in the lagoons), and the many giant iguanas (Black and green), on the island.
 We will spend the night here (last night in Chinchorro), watch the sunset, eat dinner and relax.

 Day 4 - Wake up in the morning for a one tank dive at Chinchorro.
 We then return to our lodge and chum for crocs and swim with them until it is time to depart for Xcalak. normally around 1PM.

-Day 5- We will do a two tank dive in the morning, clean up and depart for Playa del Carmen at 12 noon.
+Day 5- We will do a one tank dive in the morning, clean up and depart for Playa del Carmen at 12 noon.
 Once there we will check into our hotel for the final night of our adventure.
 Playa del Carmen is a resort town with a lot of places to enjoy our final evening in Mexico.